natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-02-electronic-superhighway-continental-us-by-nam-june-paik.md

 description: The Mississippi River shines with a nostalgic glow, reminiscent of a historic superhighway. "[Electronic Superhighway
 emoji: 🌉
 tags:
-  - 🌊 rivers
+  - 🌊 Rivers
+  - 🇺🇸 United States
+  - 🌀 Complexity
+  - 🌍 Culture
-  - 🎨 art
+  - 🎨 Art
-  - 🌐 technology
 haiku: |
   Bright river's glow shines,
   A highway of the old world,